hubersn/SwingHelpViewer/README.md

 A simple help viewer implemented in Java Swing

 ## Latest changes
+### 2021-01-14
+Context-sensitive "tracker based" help now available, with new "help cursor".
+Use ContextSensitiveHelpViewTools to supply help IDs and the viewer to your components and to register the "start the help tracker" action listener to the button of your choice.
+Similarities to CHS are completely unintended and accidential.
+Implementation is based on a GlassPane technique.

 ### 2020-08-23
 A naive full-text search has been added, .hs helpset definitions can now include a help view.
 See example data.